9 posts in this topic

 The objective of Blizzard making these changes was to (hopefully) level the playing field between the races.
 As you can tell there are some that may seem more beneficial than others (such as the guaranteed bonus damage that comes from the Dwarf and Tauren Racials).
 The end result is simply to pick whichever race you really enjoy whether it be a dwarf of the Alliance or an orc of the Horde.
 It's really up to you!

-Talents, in 7.0.3, have moved closer to Blizzard's goal of personal choice.
+Talents, starting in patch 7.0.3, have moved closer to Blizzard's goal of personal choice.
 Each choice you make can be beneficial in respective situations.
 Use your best judgement of your needs (or your raid's needs) and select the appropriate talent.
 Listed here are my observations of each tier.

 Speculation Note: It is advisable to run simulations as you obtain gear for talent choices.
 As always - select the talent that is most appropriate for the encounter you are facing and your raid team's needs.
 These choices are based off current simulations and a "Patchwerk" style fight.
 They can change very quickly with hotfixes and class changes implemented by Blizzard.
 Finally, it is very important to realize that my recommendations come with a Focused Rage oriented build.
 Again, other circumstances can make another talent more viable (such as constant AoE, dungeon runs vs raid progression, etc.)